immersive-web/layers/README.md

 }
 ```

 WebGL layers allocated with the `TEXTURE_2D_ARRAY` target will provide sub images with the same `viewport` and a unique `imageIndex` indicating the texture layer to render to for each `XRView`.
+Note that the `colorTexture` and `depthStencilTexture` are the same between views, just the `imageIndex` is different.

 ```js
 // Render Loop for a projection layer with a WebGL framebuffer source.